Dirt that Doesn't Hurt

 - Connecting our roots with nature

-In this concrete jungle, where more or less we have become couch potatoes, it is important to connect to the roots (the 5 tatvas we are made of) and let the children explore, pretend play and develop admiration for the nature.
+In this concrete jungle, where more or less we have become couch potatoes, it is important to connect to the roots (the 5 tatvas we are made of) and let the children explore, pretend play and develop admiration for the nature in outdoor space.